-Below are definitions of categories of Academic Dishonesty developed in part from the IB Academic Honesty in the Diploma Programme, and the University of Texas (UT) Academic Dishonesty website.
+Below are definitions of categories of Academic Dishonesty developed in part from the IB Academic Integrity Policy, and the University of Texas (UT) Academic Dishonesty website.

 Plagiarism - the representation, intentionally or unintentionally, of the ideas, words or work of another person without proper, clear and explicit acknowledgment.
-The use of translated materials, unless indicated and acknowledged, is also considered plagiarism.
+The use of translated and/or AI generated materials, unless indicated and acknowledged, is also considered plagiarism.